 We are radically open and actively inclusive

-We’re a diverse bunch from all walks of life and with different life experiences and we welcome all people willing to be radically open: of all appearances, genders, sexualities, nationalities, abilities, backgrounds, political leanings.
-It is an actively open community, meaning we need to go the extra mile to help traditionally excluded people feel welcome - this is why we have skillshares for women and non-binary people.
+We’re a diverse bunch from all walks of life and with different life experiences.
+We welcome all people willing to be radically open: of all appearances, genders, sexualities, nationalities, abilities, backgrounds and political leanings.
+We are an actively open community, meaning we need to go the extra mile to help traditionally excluded people feel welcome - this is why we have skillshares for women and non-binary people.

 We take time to get to know each other and consider how others may think and feel, and how comments or actions may be perceived in a diverse community.
-We all make mistakes or assumptions about others, no matter how open we think we are.
-When people express discomfort or raise an issue, please listen carefully first before reacting.
+We all make mistakes or assumptions about others, no matter how open we think we are, but please consider the potential impact of your posts on the people around you.
+When people express discomfort or raise an issue, listen carefully first before reacting.

 We are friendly

 Both online and offline community repair spaces are, well…unusual and potentially outside people’s comfort zone.
 It’s really important that we make people who join our forum or come to Restart Parties feel welcome straight away so that we don’t loss them before they’ve gotten started.
 You can put people at easy in really simple ways: acknowledging their presence (saying hi), letting them know how it works (what do they need to do next, what can they expect), offering them a ‘way-in’ (a cup of tea, a place to wait, a way to contribute).

 We are hands-on